 The University is currently working to ensure all Schools and departments understand their responsibilities under GDPR.
 Please remember that GDPR builds upon the existing data protection measures that staff and information processes and systems should already be compliant with.
-There will be further advice and guidance issued around GDPR over the coming weeks and months.

 For more information please see our GDPR FAQs and the privacy pages.